The Seller Counseling Session

 Plan Ahead for Inspection Logistics

-Another key area the agent should counsel the seller on is the inspection process.
+Another critical area the agent should counsel the seller on is the inspection process.
 Sellers often have the misconception that they, or the listing agent, should be at the inspection.
 The agent should point out that not only is this counterproductive to the negotiating phase and protection of seller confidentiality, but it has resulted in lawsuits and out of court settlements for listing firms.
-The liability can easily be shifted by allowing the buyer agent and his or her client to monitor the inspection process, then issue their request, written report and corresponding repair quotes, if applicable, and allow the seller to act on them at that time.
+The liability can quickly be shifted by allowing the buyer agent and his or her client to monitor the inspection process, then issue their request, written report and corresponding repair quotes, if applicable, and allow the seller to act on them at that time.
 The inspection phase is always an opportunity to renegotiate.
 Clients should be made aware that the statistical probability of having to do so will vary according to the economic landscape of the marketplace.

 The seller counseling session is a unique opportunity for skilled practitioners to differentiate themselves from their competitors.